Forecasters run out of Atlantic storm names for only third time as Wanda forms

 Not until this year and last have the Atlantic storm names lists been exhausted in back-to-back years.

-October was not only a quiet month in the tropical Atlantic, but across the world.
+October was not only a quiet month in the tropical Atlantic, but also across the world.
 Not a single storm of major hurricane strength spun up globally for the first time since 1977 during the month.

 November is the final month of Atlantic hurricane season and, on average, one new storm is named.
 If that happens this year, the Hurricane Center will draw from a supplemental list of storm names for the first time, rather than using Greek letters as in the past.